jakubfolta/Portfolio/src/markdown-files/scrolls/aws-static-website-hosting/index.md

 #### Simple Notification Service

 Let's check if everything is working correctly.
-To do this, we need to inspect the **Simple Notification Service (SNS)**.
+First, we need to inspect the **Simple Notification Service (SNS)**.

 Amazon Simple Notification Service (SNS) is a managed service that delivers messages from **publishers** to **subscribers**, also known as **producers** and **consumers**.
 Publishers communicate asynchronously by sending messages on a topic that serves as a logical access point and communication route for subscribers.

-To check SNS, search for <q>sns</q> in the search bar, then select **Topics** from the menu.
+Type <q>sns</q> in the search bar and select appropriate service, then select **Topics** from the menu.
 Click on our topic to see that our subscription to this topic requires confirmation.
 Confirm it by clicking on the link inside the AWS email.
-After refreshing the **Topic** page, we should see that our subscription is confirmed.
+After refreshing our topic page, we should see that our subscription is confirmed.

 ![SNS](./screenshots/step-80.png)

 ![SNS](./screenshots/step-81.png)

-To ensure that our Auto Scaling Group (ASG) is working correctly, let's terminate three instances.
+To ensure that our Auto Scaling Group (ASG) is properly configured, let's terminate three instances.
 Go back to **EC2 service** page, click on the **Instances**, select three instances, click on the **Instance state** at the top and select **Terminate instance**.
 After a few minutes, we should see that a new instance was created.
 We can also check our **ASG** activity by selecting our ASG and clicking on the **Activity** tab.
 Additionally, we should receive an email informing us about ASG activity.

 ![ASG activity](./screenshots/step-82.png)